caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   * The obvious solution is to *change the processor design*
     * Test privilege level before making the result of a speculative access available
-  * The other line of mitigation os to *better isolate user space and kernel* space memory
+  * The other line of mitigation is to *better isolate user space and kernel* space memory
 * **Spectre**
   * Another catastrophic attack making it possible to **read all memory**